symbolicdata/symbolicdata.github.io/Publications.markdown

 #### Publications

-Work in progress: none at the moment
+Work in progress:

+-   H.-G. Gräbe: The SymbolicData Project in a Computer Algebra Social Network Perspective.
+Some Architectural Considerations ([pdf](http://symbolicdata.org/Papers/cicm-16.pdf))

+Submitted to the *Projects and Surveys* section of [CICM-16](http://www.cicm-conference.org/2016).

 * * * * *